gregsandell/gregsandell.com/README.md

    This image will show up in the 'Projects slideshow' that appears in some pages' sidebar.
 If your image isn't perfect for 150x120, just make it smaller and pad it with transparant margins.
 1. In */portfolio/objSlideshow.php*, in the *load()* function, add your thumb with the *$slideshow->add()* function.
-It should be somewhere around line 129.
+Look for the line with *tenx* and copy/modify it.
 1. Finally the step with all the real work in it:  creating your rainbird portfolio content.
 Summary:  create a splash screen, then for each portfolio item, create the main image and a thumbnail image for it.
    	1. In */portfolio/resources*, create a *rainbird* directory with subdirectory *images*.
 Splash screen, portfolio items and their thumbs all go in there.
    	2. All the images you create should have the dimensions in the title, such as *homepage_500x290.png*.
 This is more of a convention than a requirement.
 It is useful because the php functions you use to add the item to the metadata require the image dimensions, and this will keep you from getting confused.